chloegaul/Dissertation/README.md

 PowerPooledAnalysis <- function(n1, n2, lambda1, lambda2, M, mfut, alpha, label1, label2, HistoricalTrial, probdropout, StartofRecruitment, EndofRecruitment) {

-  #To be used in CompleteTrialSimulation function
   #n1 : number of participants in control group
   #n2 : number of participants in treatment group
-  #lambda1 : exponential scale parameter for survival distribution of control group
+  #lambda1 : exponential scale parameter for survival times in the control group
-  #lambda2 : exponential scale parameter for survival distribution of treatment group
+  #lambda2 : exponential scale parameter for survival times in the treatment group
-  #M: Number of trials to be simulated
-  #mfut: max follow up time
+  #mfut: maximum follow up time = accrual period + minimum follow up
   #label1: identifier to be given to control group
   #label2: identifier to be given to treatment group

-  #HistoricalControlData: the data set to be incorporated, only the observations to be used in analysis should be in this data set
-  #probdropout : drop out rate for current trial
+  #probdropout: drop out rate
+  #StartofRecruitment: Usually 0 as this would be the start of the trial
+  #EndofRecruitment: The length of the accrual period

   #For power calculation
   #M: Number of trials to be simulated
   #alpha : two sided significance level

+  #HistoricalTrial: the data set to be incorporated into analysis, only the observations to be used in analysis should be in this data set

-  N <- rep(NA, M) #Creating a vector in which we can store indicator variable of whether or not the null hypothesis was rejected for each
+  N <- rep(NA, M) #Create a vector in which an indicator variable of whether or not the null hypothesis was rejected for each simulated trial is stored
-  #simulated trial

   for (i in 1:M) {

     CurrentTrial <- CompleteTrialSimulation(n1, lambda1, mfut, label1, n2, lambda2, label2, StartofRecruitment, EndofRecruitment, probdropout) #Simulate current trial

-    HistoricalControlData <- HistoricalTrial[which(HistoricalTrial$Arm == 1), ] #Extract only Treatment data from historical trial.
+    HistoricalControlData <- HistoricalTrial[which(HistoricalTrial$Arm == 1), ] #Extract only Treatment data from historical trial as:
-    #This is because treatment in historical trial = control in current trial
+                                                                                #treatment in historical trial = control in current trial = historical control data

     FinalTrialDataPooled <- rbind(CurrentTrial, HistoricalControlData) #Add historical data into data set for analysis

+    #Use survival object to fit a cox proportional hazards model using the arm of the trial as a covariate.

-    ModelPooled <- coxph(Surv(ActualEventTime, status) ~ Arm, data = FinalTrialDataPooled) #Use survival object to fit a cox proportional hazards model.
+    ModelPooled <- coxph(Surv(ActualEventTime, status) ~ Arm, data = FinalTrialDataPooled)

-    if (summary(ModelPooled)$coefficients[1,5] < alpha) { #Assign a value of 1 to the vector N if the null hypothesis was rejected, and zero if wasn't
+    if (summary(ModelPooled)$coefficients[1,5] < alpha) { #Assign a value of 1 to the vector N if the null hypothesis was rejected, and zero if it was not
       N[i] <- 1
     } else {
       N[i] <- 0
     }
   }
-  return(sum(N)/M) #Number of trials that rejected the null/total trials = power.
+  return(sum(N)/M) #return proportion of trials that rejected the null hypothesis, out of those simulated.
 }

-#Power when modelling the time as a step change in time.
+#Power when modelling the time trends using a step function.

 PowerStepTimeTrend <- function(n1, n2, lambda1, lambda2, M, mfut, alpha, label1, label2, probdropout, StartofRecruitment, EndofRecruitment,
                                HistoricalTrial) {

-  N <- rep(NA, M) #Creating a vector in which we can store indicator variable of whether or not the null hypothesis was rejected for each
+  N <- rep(NA, M) #Create a vector in which an indicator variable of whether or not the null hypothesis was rejected for each simulated trial is stored.
-  #simulated trial

   for (i in 1:M) {

     #Simulate current data set
     CurrentTrial <- CompleteTrialSimulation(n1, lambda1, mfut, label1, n2, lambda2, label2, StartofRecruitment, EndofRecruitment, probdropout)

-    HistoricalControlData <- HistoricalTrial[which(HistoricalTrial$Arm == 1), ] #Extract the treatment data from historical trial.
+    HistoricalControlData <- HistoricalTrial[which(HistoricalTrial$Arm == 1), ] #Extract the treatment data from historical trial as:
-    #This is because treatment in historical trial = control in current trial
+                                                                                #treatment in historical trial = control in current trial = historical control data

-    Current <- rep(1 ,nrow(CurrentTrial))
-    Historical <- rep(0, nrow(HistoricalControlData))
+    Current <- rep(1 ,nrow(CurrentTrial))  #Generate vector of 1s to act as a label for current data Historical <- rep(0, nrow(HistoricalControlData)) #Generate a vector of 0s to act as a label for historical data

     CurrentTrial2 <- as.data.frame(cbind(CurrentTrial, HistOrCurrent = Current))  #Assign current data value of 1
     HistoricalControlData2 <-as.data.frame(cbind(HistoricalControlData, HistOrCurrent = Historical)) #Assign historical data value of 0

     CombinedFinalTrialData <- rbind(CurrentTrial2, HistoricalControlData2) #Add historical data into data set for analysis

-    #Fit model, dependent on arm and whether data is historical or current, which is used a step change in time
+    #Use survival object to fit a cox proportional hazards model, using the covariates of: the arm of the trial and whether or not the data is historical
+    #or current (which is binary and therefore is a step function with a step between 0 (historical) and 1(current))

     ModelStep <- coxph(Surv(ActualEventTime, status) ~ Arm + HistOrCurrent , data = CombinedFinalTrialData)

-    if (summary(ModelStep)$coefficients[1,5] < alpha) { #Assign a value of 1 to the vector N if the null hypothesis was rejected, and zero if wasn't
+    if (summary(ModelStep)$coefficients[1,5] < alpha) { #Assign a value of 1 to the vector N if the null hypothesis was rejected, and zero if it was not
       N[i] <- 1
     } else {
       N[i] <- 0
     }
   }
-  return(sum(N)/M) #Number of trials that rejected the null/total trials = power.
+  return(sum(N)/M)  #return proportion of trials that rejected the null hypothesis, out of those simulated.
 }

-#Power when modelling the time as a linear change in time
+#Power when modelling time trends using a linear function

 PowerLinearTimeTrend <- function(n1, n2, lambda1, lambda2, M, mfut, alpha, label1, label2, probdropout, StartofRecruitment, EndofRecruitment, HistoricalTrial,
                                  mfutHist, TimeBetweenTrials) {

-  N <- rep(NA, M) #Creating a vector in which we can store indicator variable of whether or not the null hypothesis was rejected for each
+  N <- rep(NA, M) #Create a vector in which we can store indicator variable of whether or not the null hypothesis was rejected for each simulated trial is stored
-  #simulated trial

   for (i in 1:M) {

     #Simulate current data set
     CurrentTrial <- CompleteTrialSimulation(n1, lambda1, mfut, label1, n2, lambda2, label2, StartofRecruitment, EndofRecruitment, probdropout)

-    HistoricalControlData <- HistoricalTrial[which(HistoricalTrial$Arm == 1), ] #Extract the treatment data from historical data set
+    HistoricalControlData <- HistoricalTrial[which(HistoricalTrial$Arm == 1), ] #Extract the treatment data from historical data set as:
-    #This is because treatment in historical trial = control in current trial
+                                                                                #treatment in historical trial = control in current trial = historical control data

-    Current <- rep(1,nrow(CurrentTrial))
-    Historical <- rep(0, nrow(HistoricalControlData))
+    Current <- rep(1,nrow(CurrentTrial)) #Generate vector of 1s to act as a label for current data Historical <- rep(0, nrow(HistoricalControlData)) #Generate vector of 0s to act as a label for historical data

     CurrentTrial2 <- as.data.frame(cbind(CurrentTrial, HistOrCurrent = Current)) #Assign a value of 1 to current data
     HistoricalControlData2 <-as.data.frame(cbind(HistoricalControlData, HistOrCurrent = Historical)) #Assign a value of 0 to historical data

     CombinedFinalTrialData <- rbind(CurrentTrial2, HistoricalControlData2) #Add historical data into data set for analysis

+    #Make variable to used as a linear time trend

-    RecruitmentFromBaseline <- rep(NA, n1+n2+nrow(HistoricalControlData2)) #Create vector to store recruitmentfrombaseline/create the variable
+    RecruitmentFromBaseline <- rep(NA, n1+n2+nrow(HistoricalControlData2)) #Create vector to store recruitmentfrombaseline times

     for(j in 1:nrow(CombinedFinalTrialData)){

       if(CombinedFinalTrialData[j, ]$HistOrCurrent == 0){ #If the observation is historical

-        RecruitmentFromBaseline[j] = CombinedFinalTrialData[j, ]$recruitmenttime#Baseline recruitment is just the recruitment time.
+        RecruitmentFromBaseline[j] = CombinedFinalTrialData[j, ]$recruitmenttime  #Baseline recruitment is the recruitment time.
       }
+      else{
-      else{ #When the observation is current
+      #When the observation is current, baseline recruitment is recruitment time of current trial, in addition to the time since the start of the historical trial.
-        RecruitmentFromBaseline[j] = CombinedFinalTrialData[j, ]$recruitmenttime + mfutHist + TimeBetweenTrials #Baseline recruitment is recruitment time
+        RecruitmentFromBaseline[j] = CombinedFinalTrialData[j, ]$recruitmenttime + mfutHist + TimeBetweenTrials
-        #of current trial, plus time it has been since the start of the historical trial.
       }
     }

-    CombinedFinalTrialData2 <- cbind(CombinedFinalTrialData, RecruitmentFromBaseline)  #Add baseline recruitment time as a variable in the data set
+    CombinedFinalTrialData2 <- cbind(CombinedFinalTrialData, RecruitmentFromBaseline)  #Add baseline recruitment time to the data set

-    #Fit model dependent on arm and baseline recruitment time, which represents linear time
+    #Use survival object to fit a cox proportional hazards model, using the covariates of: the arm of the trial and the baseline recruitment time (which acts as
+    linear time between the start of the historical trial and the end of current trial recruitment)

     ModelLinear <- coxph(Surv(ActualEventTime, status) ~ Arm + RecruitmentFromBaseline, data = CombinedFinalTrialData2)

-    if (summary(ModelLinear)$coefficients[1,5] < alpha) { #Assign a value of 1 to the vector N if the null hypothesis was rejected, and zero if wasn't
+    if (summary(ModelLinear)$coefficients[1,5] < alpha) { #Assign a value of 1 to the vector N if the null hypothesis was rejected, and zero if it was not
       N[i] <- 1
     } else {
       N[i] <- 0
     }
   }
-  return(sum(N)/M) #Number of trials that rejected the null/total trials = power.
+  return(sum(N)/M) #return proportion of trials that rejected the null hypothesis, out of those simulated.
 }

-#Power when modelling the time as both linear and a step change
+#Power when modelling the time trend using both a linear and step function

 PowerStepLinearTimeTrend <- function(n1, n2, lambda1, lambda2, M, mfut, alpha, label1, label2, probdropout, StartofRecruitment, EndofRecruitment, HistoricalTrial,
                                      mfutHist, TimeBetweenTrials) {

-  N <- rep(NA, M) #Creating a vector in which we can store indicator variable of whether or not the null hypothesis was rejected for each
+  N <- rep(NA, M) #Create a vector in which an indicator variable of whether or not the null hypothesis was rejected for each simulated trial is stored.
-  #simulated trial

   for (i in 1:M) {